Opera Canada

 Opera Canada is a quarterly music magazine published by Opera Canada Publications.
 It is the oldest continuously published arts magazine in Canada.
 It is an independent magazine separate from the Canadian Opera Association.
 Along with Opera and Opera News, in the 1990s, the magazine was considered to be one of the three major opera publications in the English-speaking world.

 History

 In 1960, Opera in Canada was established in Toronto by Ruby Mercer.
 It was started as a publication for the 300 members of the Canadian Opera Guild.
 The publication was meant to be a link between the Guild members and its readers.
 Mercer served as editor and publisher until 1990.

 Contents and reception

+The magazine covers a range of topics including performance reviews, feature articles, interviews, news, and profiles of Canadian and international opera artists.
+The magazine regularly publishes critical reviews of opera productions and recordings.
+The publication also highlights achievements in Canadian opera through its annual Opera Canada Awards (The Rubies), which recognize outstanding contributions by artists, administrators, and builders in the Canadian opera sector Opera Canada has not been without criticism.
+A 2022 commentary in the opera-industry blog Schmopera noted an incident in which a review in Opera Canada drew criticism for comments on a performer’s physical appearance rather than artistic ability; the blog argued this revealed potential gaps in editorial oversight and suggested the publication was “due for a revamp in terms of its editorial guidelines and its journalistic standards for reviews.”
+The magazine later posted a statement on social media apologizing to the artist and the opera community.

 Bibliographic details

 In 1963, the publication's name was changed to Opera Canada.
 The magazine was quarterly from 1960 to 1974.
 In 1975, six issues were planned but only five issues were published.
 Quarterly publication resumed and continued between 1976 and 2004.
 Five issues of the magazine were published annually 2004-????.
 The magazine has once again reverted to a quarterly publication.

 Over its lifetime, the magazine has had three publishers as follows: